-At Brooks Pierce, diversity and inclusion are more than buzzwords.
-They reflect a commitment to respect and engage lawyers and staff with a wide range of experiences and backgrounds.
+At Brooks Pierce, the words diversity and inclusion reflect a commitment to respect and engage lawyers and staff with a wide range of experiences and backgrounds.
 We feel that celebrating our differences not only makes for a more collaborative team, but also informs our ability to relate to our clients and communities.
 Our clients have complex, multi-faceted challenges and we view our breadth of experiences and talents as a source of insight and innovation in finding solutions.
 As a dynamic firm, we are committed to actively promoting and increasing diversity internally, as well as supporting, with our time and resources, organizations that seek to augment diversity and inclusion in the communities we call home.

 Diversity and Inclusion Committee